Modes (Patterns) of Essay Development

 BEST: Patterns of development work best when they are used consistently and in conjunction with the structure and theme of the primary thesis statement.

-- Follow this link to a more developed discussion on the more popular modes of essay writing.
+- Consult this link from the Purdue OWL site to a more developed discussion on the more popular modes of essay writing .

-- Consult this handout on the basic understanding and uses of the .
+- Consult this handout from Hunter College New York on the basic understanding and uses of the .

 - Consult this handout on the patterns of development discussed as the .